OECM’s Sourcing Process

 • Award

-Notify preferred proponents and finalize agreements, hold debriefings, launch agreements.
+Notify preferred proponents, finalize agreements, hold debriefings, launch agreement

 • Agreement Management

-Ongoing business reviews, performance monitoring and evaluations, price audits, and more.
+Ongoing business reviews, monitor performance, evaluations, price audits, and more

 • Gather data and research the scope of products and/or services